igorkulman/rpi-temp-module/README.md

 rpi-temp-module
 =========

 Node module for fetching data from the DS18B20 temperature sensor on Raspberry Pi.
+For real world usage see the [Raspberry Pi thermometer project](https://github.com/igorkulman/rpi-thermometer).

 ## Raspberry Pi setup